-Each course contains a minimum of 40 practicum hours, of which a minimum of 20 hours must be directly related to the individual course purpose and objectives.
+Each course contains a minimum of 20 - 40 practicum hours, of which a minimum of 20 hours must be directly related to the individual course purpose and objectives.
+Completing an average of 30 or more hours will keep students on track for the 500-hour practice completion.
 During the first week of each course, students will write an anticipated practicum hour completion plan and discuss the plan with the course faculty pending final approval.

-Hours (NSG810, NSG811 and NSG812)
+Hours (NSG 810, NSG 811, and NSG 812)

 Practicum hours are directly related to the student's unique area of inquiry and support the DNP Project and the student's identified clinical practice goals and course objectives.
-The practicum hours are mutually agreed upon among the student, course faculty, committee chair, and co-operating agencies.
-During the first week of each of these courses, students will write a practicum hour completion plan and discuss the plan with the course faculty and their committee chair.
+Depending on the project and previously completed practicum hours, students will have to complete a range of 180 - 340 final hours between the three courses.
+The practicum hours are mutually agreed upon among the student, course faculty, faculty chair, and co-operating agencies.
+During the first week of each of these courses, students will write a practicum hour completion plan and discuss it with the course faculty and their faculty chair.